gcallah/Rationalism/scapegoat/trumpscapegoat.md

 illegal immigration is certainly a problem America has to address, Trump sometimes seemed to imply that illegal immigrants were about the *only* problem America has to address, as, for example, in his infamous "they are rapists" speech.
-Certainly, some illegal immigrants have turned out to be violent criminals, and it would certainly be a good idea if we could filter out such violent criminals at the border, Trump's (apparent) suggestion that those illegal immigrants are the *main* problem facing American society
+Certainly, while some illegal immigrants have turned out to be violent criminals, and it would certainly be a good idea if we could filter out such violent criminals at the border, Trump's (apparent) suggestion that those illegal immigrants are the *main* problem facing American society